naruto2705/SFAL-VSD-Bharath/README.md

 Digital-to-Analog Converter

     A Digital-to-Analog Converter (DAC) converts a digital input signal into an analog output signal.
-    The digital signal is represented with a binary code, which is a combination of bits 0 and 1.
-A Digital to Analog Converter (DAC) consists of a number of binary inputs and a single output.
-    In general, the number of binary inputs of a DAC will be a power of two.
     There are two types of DACs : a) Weighted Resistor DAC b) R-2R Ladder DAC